 As a government agency charged with protecting the public and enforcing the law, the Metropolitan Police Department strives to provide the highest level of customer service possible.
 We value the opinions of the public we serve in order to help us achieve this standard.
 By providing your input — positive or negative — we can learn where our efforts are hitting the mark and where we might need to focus our attention to improve the service we provide to the hundreds of thousands of residents and visitors we encounter each year.

-With the new Citizen Feedback Form (PD-99), you can now provide your feedback and comments about your experience with the MPD on one form.
-You can write a commendation about a single officer or group of officers or provide information related to a matter in which you would like us to investigate a complaint.
 If you believe you have been subjected to, or witnessed, police misconduct of any type, the MPD encourages you to report the incident to either the MPD or the Office of Police Complaints (OPC).
 There are many convenient ways for you to file complaints, including in-person, over the telephone, or via mail, email or fax.
 There are two distinct processes for reviewing and investigating complaints:

 DC Office of Police Complaints (OPC):